oric-software/castoric/README.md

 - link between this points that make wall
 - texture to be applied on wall

-**CAUTION**: Walls can't ne longer than 24 units and must be either (O,y) aligned or (O,x) aligned (i.e theyr extremities point share either the X or the Y coordinate).
+**CAUTION**: Walls can't be longer than 24 units and must be either (O,y) aligned or (O,x) aligned (i.e their extremities' points share either the sameX or the same Y coordinate).

 These informations are stored in tables: